RaduPatra/StealthGame/README.md

 - Suspicion System
 - Target detection with AI Perception.
 Faster detection if closer to enemy.
-- Suspicion world space UI
+- Suspicion world space UI widget
 - Behaviors for Chasing, Patrolling, Searching around suspicious location

 To be implemented: